daisyUniverse/AlphaCafe/README.md

-# YKKbotV2
+# AlphaCafe
-### Twitter bot that posts a random panel from Yokohama Kaidashi Kikou every 30 mins.
+### Basic Template for simple twitter bots
-Original bot Created by @FIybyday using Cheap Bots, Done Quick! and then reimplemented in python by me
+Original bot inspiration: @YKKPanels created by @FIybyday using Cheap Bots, Done Quick! and then reimplemented and expanded in python by me

 I wanted to go ahead and put this on github to give people a solid starting out point to make similar bots in the future.
 This is roughly the method that I used.

 1. create a new twitter account for your bot ( Making it's own fresh e-mail too is nice )
 2. Verify your phone number with twitter